Mobile First Indexing: Ensuring Your Website is Optimized for Mobile

 • Responsive design: While all three of these methods can help you rank better, Google recommends using responsive design wherever possible.
 Users across devices access the same URL and server.
 Then, the site adapts to any display based on screen size and orientation, ensuring that every visitor has an experience optimized for their device’s precise specifications.

-Boosting your rankings in a mobile-first environment
+Boosting your rankings in a mobile first environment

-Mobile optimization is a constantly evolving practice, especially as more and more people use mobile devices.
+Mobile SEO optimization is a constantly evolving practice, especially as more and more people use mobile devices.
 As you implement new site settings and make your information more accessible, these tips will help get on Google’s good side — and your visitors, too!

 • Make sure your site is crawlable: Certain settings can prevent Google from crawling your website and including it in their search results.
 To avoid this, make sure resources like JavaScript and CSS are enabled and use structured data markup to help the crawlers understand your content.